peterchowacademy/the-docs/docs/coding-practices/C++/31_nooby_habits.md

 // DON'T do this :(
 #include xxx

-void range_based_for_loop(const std::vector<int> &data, auto &model) {
+// Additional variable i is used, but not really needed void range_based_for_loop(const std::vector<int> &data, auto &model) {
    for (std::size_t i = 0; i < data.size(); ++i) {
     model.update(data[i]); // BAD, we don't care about idx here